213withani/thinglearned/ReactJS-Fundtamentals-TyerMc.md

 this.method:
 * When passing the parent's method to the child we prepend it with this.
 Seems like it looses it's context.
 The reason is JS will call a method based on where it got called.

-onClick even handler is added to button inside FriendsList stateless component.
+* onClick even handler is added to button inside FriendsList stateless component.
 But since we need to pass a name to the event handler we can use an arrow function instead of just passing the reference.
 This way you can use any var inse the FriendList stateless component i.e name
+* event handlers take a reference not a function invocation.

 ```js
 // Invoking a function: This will automatically be invoked as soon as the component loads.